stuin/Yolol-Enigma/enigma/README.md

 # Enigma Machine simulator in yolol
+Attempt at simulating an enigma machine with a number of yolol chips

 ### Using Machine:
 - Number goes in with :key and answer ends up in :out